ASI’s Board of Directors

 - Alexander Nick, Director Sustainability, BMW Group

-- Daniel Weston (Chair), General Counsel and Director of CSV (Creating Shared Value), Nespresso
+- Daniel Weston (Chair), General Counsel & Global Head of Corporate Affairs, Nespresso

 - Toby Gray, Manager Responsible Metals and Supply Risk, WWF Australia